2022 Northern Ireland Assembly election: Calls for early election

 Following the collapse of the Assembly, Sinn Féin and the DUP both called for the election to be brought forward, but the UUP, SDLP and Alliance Party opposed the idea.
 Northern Ireland Secretary Brandon Lewis ruled out an early election, saying that the priority was to get the Assembly up and running again.
 Two weeks later, however, Lewis claimed there was "a real risk" that the Executive would not return after the election.

-Possible results

-Prior to the election, parties, commentators and the media had noted the possibility of a nationalist party, Sinn Féin, topping the poll for the first time.
-In such a case, under the St Andrews Agreement of 2006, Sinn Féin would have the right to nominate the First Minister regardless of whether the Unionist bloc was larger or not.
-The high polling of the non-sectarian Alliance Party also presented a challenge to the consociational nature of the Assembly; were they to become the second largest party in the Assembly, it would be unlikely that they would have the right to nominate a deputy First Minister, as the right of nomination is reserved to the largest party of the largest designation which did not nominate the First Minister.

 Candidates

 Nominations opened on 29 March 2022 for the assembly election and closed on 8 April 2022.

 A total of 239 candidates contested the 90 available seats in the Assembly, an increase from 228 in 2016.
 Eighty-seven women ran as candidates in the election, which is the highest number in history.
 The seats were spread over 18 constituencies, with each constituency having five seats.
 The election was conducted using the single transferable vote system.

 The table below lists all of the nominated candidates.